 1. Getting involved without an emotional connection

-This is typically the case with those who get caught up in a sort of relationship arising from a one-night stand kind of experience or a hook up that lacks the emotional connection.
+This is typically the case with those who get caught up in a relationship arising from a one-night stand kind of experience or a hookup that lacks the emotional connection.

-If you ever find yourself dating someone new and still in doubt about their long term viability for a lasting relationship despite some recent positive experiences you’ve had, then it is one of the early signs you are in a rebound relationship.
+Suppose you ever find yourself dating someone new and still in doubt about their long-term viability for a lasting relationship despite some recent positive experiences you’ve had.
+In that case, it is one of the early signs of a rebound relationship.

 In most cases, the new partner is probably good for the moment but not the right person for you in the long run.

-Jumping into a new relationship shortly after a breakup is a perfect recipe for emotional and physical vulnerability, a common occurrence in rebound relationships.
+Jumping into a new relationship shortly after a breakup is a perfect recipe for emotional and physical vulnerability, common in rebound relationships.

 2. Your phone has become a toxic tool